 Real Estate Recommendations

-Invest in real estate more surgically: If you don’t want to constantly pay massive property taxes, don’t have the downpayment to buy property, or don’t want to tie up your liquidity in physical real estate, take a look at RealtyShares, one of the largest real estate crowdsourcing companies today.
-You can invest in higher returning deals around the country for as little as $5,000.
-Historical returns have ranged between 9% – 15%, much higher than the average stock market return.
-It’s free to explore and they’ve got the best platform around.
+Explore real estate crowdsourcing opportunities.
+If you don’t have the downpayment to buy a property, don’t want to deal with the hassle of managing real estate, or don’t want to tie up your liquidity in physical real estate, take a look at Fundrise, one of the largest real estate crowdsourcing companies today.

-Shop around for a mortgage: Check the latest mortgage rates online through LendingTree.
+Shop around for a mortgage.
+Check the latest mortgage rates online through Credible.
 They’ve got one of the largest networks of lenders that compete for your business.
 Your goal should be to get as many written offers as possible and then use the offers as leverage to get the lowest interest rate possible from them or your existing bank.
 When banks compete, you win.